NobleMode/Remotier/feature.md

 - [ ] Relay server fallback
 - [x] Auto-reconnect on drop
 - [ ] Packet chunking and jitter buffer (Basic chunking implemented)
+- [ ] Auto discovery of host (Dont know if should be in menu also, or has to be in host mode)

 ---